Founded in June 1944 as a manufacturer of steel tubing and bicycles, KIA Motors Corporation is South Korea’s oldest automotive manufacturer.

 In the ‘90s, Kia hit rock-bottom due to the Asian Financial crisis that forced it to file for bankruptcy.
 Hyundai Motor Company came to its rescue and acquired 51% of its shares.
 This prompted years of success for both Korean car makers until today.

-Today, CAC is headed by President Mrs. Elena Mari R. Domingo and currently has 32 dealerships and 10 sales outlets nationwide, offering a roster of quality motor vehicles like the Carens, Carnival, Optima, Picanto, Rio (4Door/5Door), Sorento, Soul, Sportage, and the K2700.
+Today, CAC offers a roster of quality motor vehicles like the Carnival, Picanto, Rio (4Door/5Door), Sorento, Soul, and Sportage.